It’s an hour before that long-awaited camping trip, and you look out the window to see rain!

 through.
 Most 1500mm tents are professional high-end tents and can weather a severe storm or a 75 mph force wind.

-Before we move on into the other ratings, remember that all tents are not waterproof for good reasons.
+Before we move on to the other ratings, remember that all tents are not waterproof for good reasons.

 There are ways to check how waterproof your tent is by taking time and checking the following areas: